 Free lessons and entrances to El Encuentro were raffled.

-The dance numbers were well choreographed, and while scheduled star performers Laila Rezk and Leandro Oliver could not make their appearance due to visa problems, the overall show was wonderfully executed.
+The dance numbers were well choreographed, and while scheduled star performers Laila Rezk and Leandro Oliver could not appear due to visa problems, the show was wonderfully executed.

-It certainly was a great introduction to those who are not familiar with tango, as my guest noted.
+As my guest noted, It was a great introduction to those unfamiliar with tango.